infrapot/hykube/docs/local-development.md

 - K8S version **1.30** + Docker
 - Go **1.22** or later

+## Code generation

+If you change the API object type definitions in `pkg/apis/.../types.go` files then you will need to update the files generated from the type definitions.
+To do this, first call `go mod vendor` to get correct vendored deps and then invoke `./hack/update-codegen.sh` with `hykube` as your current working directory; the script takes no arguments.

 ## Build the binary

 If you work on macOS, invoke the following command first to install GCC: